Reedley, California: Reedley Municipal Airport

 North of the city and southwest of Mount Campbell, Reedley Municipal Airport is a public airport, serving southeast Fresno County and northwest Tulare County.
 There are 21 single-engine aircraft based at Reedley Municipal Airport, and during the 12-month period ending on January 30, 2020, the airport logged 33,000 operations.

 City administration and policing

 Government

 Reedley has a Council-City Manager form of municipal government, located at 845 G Street.

 Police

 The Reedley Police Department is headquartered at 843 G Street, sharing a building with the city government.

 The small communities and area surrounding Reedley are served by the Fresno County Sheriff's Office.

 Education

-Kings Canyon Unified School District is a public school system headquartered in Reedley, but also has schools located in the nearby city of Orange Cove, the towns of Dunlap, Miramonte, and the mountain communities.
+Kings Canyon Unified School District, which covers all of the city, is a public school system headquartered in Reedley, but also has schools located in the nearby city of Orange Cove, the towns of Dunlap, Miramonte, and the mountain communities.
 Reedley also offers private educational institutions such as St. La Salle School (Roman Catholic Private K-8) and Immanuel Schools (Mennonite Private K-12).
 The local community college, Reedley College, offers undergraduate higher education up to an associate degree as well as various certification courses.